alissapajer/alissapajer.github.io/content/2022-09-12-tetrahedra.md

 $\hat{r}_1 \cdot (\hat{r}_2 \times \hat{r}_3) > 0$ Thus vertex $s$ is counterclockwise (+).

 The purple vector is the cross product of the second-longest and longest edges (in that order, order matters).
-The sign of the dot product of [the third tetra edge and the cross product] determines vertex color (blue: counterclockwise; red: clockwise).
+The sign of the dot product of [the third tetra edge and the cross product] determines vertex color (blue: clockwise; red: counterclockwise).

 And a tetratable!